voilacode/fresherbot-pages/README.md

 ### **4. Avoid Custom CSS**

 - Rely entirely on **TailwindCSS classes** for styling.
+- The compiled CSS is stored in `output.css`.
+This stylesheet must be linked for Tailwind CSS to take effect.
+Use `npm run build` to compile the CSS.
 - Refrain from writing custom CSS to ensure design consistency across all pages.

 ---

 ## **Folder Structure**

+Do not change the folder structure as this pattern is used to map the pages in the ViolaCode application built in Laravel.

 ```plaintext
 /